Pondidum/pondidum.github.io/_posts/2010-08-31-using-visual-studio-s-regex-find-and-replace.md

 permalink: using-visual-studio-s-regex-find-and-replace
 ---

-The Visual Studio Find and Replace dialog is often overlooked, and when parts of it are looked at (Regex searching) it often gets a bad rep.  Sure it doesnâ€™t implement all of the Regex syntax (non greedy search springs to mind), but thatâ€™s not to say it isn't useful.
+The Visual Studio Find and Replace dialog is often overlooked, and when parts of it are looked at (Regex searching) it often gets a bad rep.  Sure it doesn't implement all of the Regex syntax (non greedy search springs to mind), but that's not to say it isn't useful.

 For instance, I was working on some code that involved a Model View Presenter type style, but used Subroutines (void methods) rather than WriteOnly properties for brevity (in C# you can do a Set only property in 1 line, VB it takes 5).
 As the View is doing nothing other than assigning labels from these "Setters" who cares how many lines it takes?